revsic/HYU-CSE4007/assignment1/README.md

 Implementation: Use DFS with limited depth and iteratively increasing depths to find solution.

-Since N-Queens problem has solution in known depths, like N, DFID is not such effective comparatively to DFS or BFS on such problems.
-But it can be more effective than BFS on view of memory complexity.
+Since N-Queens problem has solution in known depths, like N, DFID is not such effective on such problems.